This is a beginning to intermediate course. Upon completion of this course, mental health professionals will be able to:

 Euthan Asia was full of remorse when he came to his initial appointment with Oliver Oops, Ph.D.
 After asking and receiving assurance that their conversations would be confidential, Mr. Asia disclosed that, two months earlier, he had murdered his wife of 50 years out of compassion for her discomfort.
 Mrs. Asia was 73 years old and suffered from advanced Alzheimer's disease.
 Mr. Asia could not stand to see the woman he loved in such a state, so he gave his wife sleeping pills and staged a bathtub drowning that resulted in a ruling of accidental death by the medical examiner.

-In some jurisdictions, Dr. OOPS would be obligated to respect Mr. Asia's confidentiality because those states do not mandate reporting of past felonies that do not involve child abuse.
-If the conversation took place in Massachusetts, however, Dr. OOPS would be required by law to report Mr. Asia twice.
-First, Dr. OOPS would have to notify the Department of Elder Affairs that Mr. Asia had caused the death of a person he was caring for over the age of 60.
+In some jurisdictions, Dr. Oops would be obligated to respect Mr. Asia's confidentiality because those states do not mandate reporting of past felonies that do not involve child abuse.
+If the conversation took place in Massachusetts, however, Dr. Oops would be required by law to report Mr. Asia twice.
+First, Dr. Oops would have to notify the Department of Elder Affairs that Mr. Asia had caused the death of a person he was caring for over the age of 60.
 Next, he would be obligated to report to another state agency that Mr. Asia had caused the death of a handicapped person.
-Although every American state and Canadian province has a mandatory “child abuse” reporting laws (Kalichman, 1993), not all have statutes mandating the reporting of so-called “dependent persons.”
-As a result, mental health professionals have an affirmative ethical obligation to know all applicable exceptions for the jurisdiction in which they practice and provide full information on these limits to their clients at the outset of the professional relationship (APA 10: 4.02b).
+Although every American state and Canadian province has mandatory “child abuse” reporting laws (Kalichman, 1993), not all have statutes mandating the reporting of abuse of so-called “dependent persons.”
+As a result, mental health professionals have an affirmative ethical obligation to know all applicable exceptions for the jurisdiction in which they practice, and to provide full information on these limits to their clients at the outset of the professional relationship (APA 10: 4.02b).

 In some circumstances, a therapist may want to advise an otherwise willing client not to waive privilege or confidentiality.